HOW MUCH IS THIS REALLY WORTH? A CONSIGNORS GUIDE TO PRICING.

 5) There will always be exceptions: Items that are in too poor of shape to be resold, items that are so out of date that 1% of retail would be FMV and on the other hand items like Hermes Birkin bags that may be worth more than their original retail price due to their rarity.

-Note: Remember that 1994 formal you paid $360 is not worth more to the new buyer because you wore it to your senior prom with Mr. McDreamy.
+Note: Remember that 1994 formal you paid $300 is not worth more to the new buyer because you wore it to your senior prom with Mr./Mrs. McDreamy.
 That emotional value is not typically passed on in pricing.
-Unless of course you really went to prom with Patrick Swayze and have pictures to include with the dress.
+Unless of course you really went to the prom with Patrick Swayze or Heather Locklear and have the pictures.

 We hope this Helps.

-Thank You for consigning with Victoria's Closet and VC For Men
+Thank You for consigning with Victoria's Closet and Vic's For Men